Eschatologue/CM_wiki/docs/class/warlock/archmage.md

 ### Level 6: Arcane Reconstitution

-When you take damage from a spell, you can use your **:rsc-r: Reaction**{ .rsc } to regain one expended Pact Magic spell slot.
+When you take damage from a spell, you can use your **:rsc-r: Reaction**{.rsc} to regain one expended Pact Magic spell slot.

 Once you use this feature, you can’t use it again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.